dfeen87/SDCR-CORE/README.md

 ## Repository Structure

-The repository separates the core SDCR framework from domain-level demonstrations, examples, tests, and visualization utilities.
+The repository is organized to clearly separate executable SDCR logic, validated visualizations, illustrative figures, and supporting artifacts.

 ```
 sdcr-core/